hrsh7th/vim-vsnip/README.md

     - If you install VSCode extension via `Plug 'microsoft/vscode-python'`, vsnip will load those snippets.
 - Support many LSP-client & completion-engine
     - You can get how to integrate those plugins in [here](https://github.com/hrsh7th/vim-vsnip-integ).
+- Vim script interpolation
+    - You can use Vim script interpolation as `${VIM:...Vim script expression...}`.

 # Usage